Your partner in neuromuscular diseases

 Life-long rehabilitation requires interventions at different stages in life.

-The intervention process at RCFM is cyclic, consisting of various stages (figure 1).
+The intervention process at RCFM is cyclic, consisting of various stages as shown in the model:

 - The patient or a professional affiliated with the patient addresses a problem.